harness/developer-hub/docs/infra-as-code-management/workspaces/project-setup/workspace-rbac.md

 sidebar_position: 20
 ---

-Users can control who has different types of access to the Workspace in a project.
+You can control who has different types of access to the Workspace in a project.
 Create/edit a Role, and select the "Infrastructure as Code Management" section

 ![Resources](./static/workspace-rbac.png)